danielgroves/danielgroves.net/src/development/_posts/2016-10-09-move-to-heroku.md

 ## Conclusions

 Although this process sounds quite complicated on the surface, it’s really not hard to understand.
-If your app follows the principles of a [12-factor application][] then you’re already most of the way there.
+If your app follows the principles of a [12-factor application][12_factor] then you’re already most of the way there.
 So far I’ve been enjoying not having to worry about what’ll happen if there’s a big spike in traffic, or something breaks on a server – scaling is easy, and infrastructure management isn't my problem anymore.

 There’s a few things I’d like to improve and write about later on: currently TypeKit does not work with review apps as you can’t whitelist `*.heroku.com`, I have to manually update my certificates with Let’s Encrypt every three months, and I’d like to have some automated testing for the web server configuration.